 Earlier today, I was going through a photo-album and ‘tagging’ people.
 (That’s what we’re supposed to do, right?
 ‘Tag Faces’?
 ‘Face’ book?)
 So I did.
-To my surprise, I could recognize two extremely opposite sets of people:
+To my surprise, I could identify two extremely opposite sets of people:

 - People that could be on Facebook weren’t really there.